wayne931121/Https/README.md

     gcc tls.c -I"C:/msys64/home/ssl/include/" -L"C:/msys64/home/ssl/bin" -lws2_32 -llibssl-3-x64 -llibcrypto-3-x64

-### Add "C:/msys64/home/ssl/bin"(dll path) to environment path or copy dll file to the path where the ".exe" is. (a.exe)
+### Add "C:/msys64/home/ssl/bin"(dll path) to environment path or Copy dll file to the path where the ".exe" is. (a.exe)

     ./a